What an EV Ready Plan is

 So CF Electrical Services prepares every EVRP with a Journeyperson Electrician who holds a Technical Safety BC Field Safety Representative (FSR) licence.
 A Journeyperson Electrician who carries an FSR is licensed to design, permit, and oversee the charging installation itself — which makes them the qualification best suited to the job.
 We draw on eleven years of BC strata electrical work and package the documentation BC Hydro asks for at pre-approval and final submission.
 Stratas that combine an EVRP with an Electrical Planning Report receive a single deliverable that satisfies both the EVRP scope and the EPR mandate.

-Cities we serve for EV Ready Plans
+Cities we serve

 A starting point — see all BC regions we serve: